abuiles/ember-101/hands-on.md

 </a>
 ~~~~~~~~

-If our friend model had a property call **fullName** we could have
+If our friend model has a property called **fullName**, we can
-written the helper like:
+write the helper like:

 ~~~~~~~~
   {{link-to friend.fullName 'friends.show' friend}}